 Refreshments: The True Lovers Knot, Tarrant Keyneston

-Tarrant Keyneston is a small village placed on the main Blandford to Wimborne Road (the B3082) and along the Tarrant valley.
-On the hills northwest of the village are the earthworks of Buzbury Rings and to the southeast, the earthworks of Badbury Rings, and to the south west the earthworks of Spetisbury castle, all both which are remains of Iron Age hillforts.
+Tarrant Keyneston is a small village placed on the crossroads between the main Blandford to Wimborne Road (the B3082) and the Tarrant valley.
+On the hills northwest of the village are the earthworks of Buzbury Rings, to the southeast, the earthworks of Badbury Rings, and to the south west the earthworks of Spetisbury castle, all both which are remains of Iron Age hillforts.
 The parish is also home to a golf course and a WWII airfield while almost all of Tarrant Keyneston is within the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB).

-Starting at the pub, the B3082 travels south east to cross the river Tarrant over a small 18th century bridge.
-Turn north onto the smaller valley road, with the river on your right, following it along to Preston Farm.
+Starting at the pub, the B3082 travels south east to cross the river Tarrant over a small 19th century bridge.
+Turn north onto the smaller valley road, with the river on your right, walking parallel to it to Preston Farm.
 Above the farm is the plateau of the airfield.
 The top of the hill was chosen as the location for this large military settlement and played an important part in the allied war effort.

 Continue on the road until you meet a ford on your right.
 This ford, through the River Tarrant, could have originated as an important river crossing during the Roman period, if not before.
-Badbury Rings, only a few miles east, is on the junction of a number of Roman roads.
-One route is possible connecting Badbury Rings to the Roman fort at Hod Hill, using this river crossing as part of its path.
-Dive off the road to walk alongside the river to a small bridge and then turn around to join the Roman route.
-The straight path is obvious.
+Badbury Rings, only a few miles east, is on the junction of a number of Roman roads, one route possibly connecting Badbury Rings to the Roman fort at Hod Hill, using this river crossing as part of its path.
+Veer off to the right, off the road to walk with the river to a small bridge.
+Turn left join the Roman route, the straight path marked by filed boundaries and paths.
 Cross over the road and into a tunnel to trees, to follow the Roman soldiers’ footsteps.

 At the top of the hill, turn left, cut through two fields and then turn right, keeping Ashley Wood Nature Reserve boundary on your left hand side.
 The reserve is managed by The Dorset Wildlife Trust and contains a number of permissive paths for access.
 Filled with ancient ash and hazel it is a haven for butterflies and bluebells, depending on the time of year.

-Continue to follow the track as one joins from the left, passing a communications tower.
+Continue to follow the track as one joins from the left, and pass a communications tower.
 When your reach the top, ignore the track to your right and the later one to your left and continue straight ahead onto the golf course.

 Ashley Wood Golf Club is set in idyllic surroundings, with fabulous views across Dorset and has even been heralded as the finest course in the county.
-As you walk or ride, Cranborne Chase is exposed to your right, even the little tree tuft of Win Green, on the border with Wiltshire, is visible.
+As you walk, or ride, Cranborne Chase is exposed on the right, even the little tree tuft of Win Green, on the border with Wiltshire, is visible.
 As you gain height, the Stour valley dips down to your left, the horizon is marked by woodland but Charborough Tower, on the Drax estate, can be seen poking its head out above the leaves.

-Ashley Wood Golf Club was built by Sir William Henry Smith-Marriott in 1896 and was only the fifth Golf Club to be formed in Dorset, following Bridport 1891, Isle of Purbeck 1892, Lyme Regis 1893 and Sherborne 1894.
+Ashley Wood Golf Club was built by Sir William Henry Smith-Marriott in 1896 and was only the fifth Golf Club to be formed in Dorset; after Bridport in 1891, Isle of Purbeck in 1892, Lyme Regis in 1893 and Sherborne in 1894.
 During the Second World War it became derelict but was saved in the 1950’s by Roy & Jackie Carey.

-Sadly, the course was laid out over historic countryside, including Buzbury Rings, tumuli and defensive dykes all of which dated back to pre-Roman times.
+Sadly, the course was laid out over historic countryside, including Buzbury Rings, tumuli and defensive dykes, all of which dated back to pre-Roman times.
 However some remain as part of the courses design.
-As you walk or ride through the course, the path is easy to follow (don’t take any notice of the OS route).
+As you make your way through the course, the path is easy to follow (don’t take any notice of the OS route).
 Keep left and avoid any teeing off points to be guided down Teversham Way, where you start to run parallel with the B3082.
-Continue straight across the course, meandering through the number of earthworks and passing the bigger earthworks of Buzbury on the opposite side of the road.
-When you meet some wooden fencing cross straight over the road, onto another bridleway, circling Buzbury Rings.
+Continue straight across the course, meandering through the number of earthworks and passing the bigger earthworks of Buzbury on the both sides of the road.
+When you meet wooden fencing, cross straight over the road onto another bridleway running alongside Buzbury Rings.

 Buzbury Rings consists of an inner and an outer enclosure, a number of linear ditches, barrows and tracks.
 The remains have been severely obliterated by the development of the road and the golf course.
 The inner enclosure covers a little less than 3 acres.
-Within the enclosure Iron Age sherds and Roman pottery, mainly of the 2nd century but also of the 3rd and 4th centuries, along with large quantities of ox and sheep bones, struck flints, and much wattle-marked daub, presumably from huts, have all been found, indicating at a small rural settlement, continuously occupied from the Iron Age to the end of the Roman period.
+Within the enclosure Iron Age sherds and Roman pottery, mainly of the 2nd century but also of the 3rd and 4th centuries, along with large quantities of ox and sheep bones, struck flints, and much wattle-marked daub, presumably from huts, have all been found, indicating at a small rural settlement continuously occupied from the Iron Age to the end of the Roman period.
 The outer enclosure covers about 10 acres and also combines a number of linear earthworks, mainly visible on air photography.
 As a result of geophysical and LIDAR surveys of 2006, it is thought that the site’s earliest remains are of a Neolithic causewayed enclosure, connecting it to the ancient Cranborne Chase and the ancient activity occurring there at the time, including the mysterious Dorset Cursus.

 A number of Bronze Age barrows are also in the vicinity, one of which yielded a primary cremation with fragments of ‘a coarse urn’ in a cist.
 A secondary cremation of a child in a two-handled vase, together with a piece of dark thick glass and a fragment of samian was also discovered suggesting that the secondary burial was Romano-British.
 The woods to your right hiding many of these secrets!